Borf/romguide/weekly/oracle.md

 There are 4 difficulties, being

-- Easy
+- Easy (Reroll costs xx fortune coins)
-- Normal
+- Normal (Reroll costs xx fortune coins)
-- Hard
+- Hard (Reroll costs xx fortune coins)
-- Nightmare
+- Nightmare (Reroll costs 15 fortune coins)

 If you clear a difficulty, you will automatically get the rewards for all the easier difficulties (so if you do nightmare, you get the rewards for easy, normal, hard and nightmare)